Breaking time-reversal symmetry for ratchet models of molecular machines: Introduction

 In our previous work~\cite{brown16}, we explored how to manipulate time asymmetry for a step potential representing energy transmission, using a harmonic trap to move the system from one side of the step to the other.
 Intermediate step heights and protocols remaining near the step led to time asymmetries that improved most on linear response.

-In this work, we investigate time asymmetry for a sawtooth potential, which is frequently used to represent a ratchet model of a molecular machine~\cite{astumian94,julicher97,astumian98,parmeggiani99,lipowsky00,reimann02,suzuki03,gabrys04,linke05,lacoste09,levien15,kedem17,saakian18}.
 In contrast to step potentials, we find that high sawtooth potentials provide greater improvement over linear response.
 Changing from a symmetric to an asymmetric sawtooth causes time asymmetry to decrease, stemming from the greater overlap in initial equilibrium distributions for more asymmetric sawtooths.